Eisenwave/voxel-compression-docs/src/flvc/flvc.md

     attribute_definition[attribute_count] attributes
     // Global offset which is applied to all voxels which we read. vec3<i32> offset
-    // The size of the SVO.
+    // The exact dimensions of the voxel volume.
+    // The SVO has to contain these dimensions, but may be larger internally.
-    vec3<u32> size
+    // (SVOs can only have power-of-two dimensions) vec3<u32> size
+    // If true (1), the volume is empty. bool8 empty
 }

 struct attribute_definition {